Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Multi-Modal Intelligent Vehicular Channel Modeling

 Channel non-stationarity and consistency are the typical channel characteristic and feature, which can be captured via BD process and VR method \cite{3GPP}--\cite{model2}.
 However, since the BD process and VR method model the mathematical relationship and spatial relationship for the scatterer variation, respectively, the tight interplay between physical environment and channel non-stationarity/consistency cannot be captured.
-To overcome this limitation and support applications related to intelligent vehicles, by exploiting the complex mapping relationship, the proposed approach achieves scatterer recognition from LiDAR point clouds, and thus captures environment-channel non-stationarity and consistency.
+To overcome this limitation and support applications related to smart vehicles in ITSs, the proposed approach exploits multi-modal information from communication and LiDAR devices to achieve scatterer recognition from LiDAR point clouds based on the explored mapping relationship.
+As a consequence, environment-channel non-stationarity and consistency are captured.
 For clarity, Fig.~\ref{Compare} illustrates the difference between the BD process, the VR method, and the proposed approach.
-For the proposed approach, scatterers recognized by LiDAR point clouds essentially correspond to the vehicle, tree, and building in the proposed approach, which is different from the BD process and the VR method.
+For the proposed approach, scatterers recognized by LiDAR point clouds essentially correspond to the certain object, such as vehicle, tree, and building, in the proposed approach, which is different from the BD process and the VR method.